redis/docs/content/develop/get-started/vector-database.md

 ```

 Let's break down the above query template:
 - The filter expression `(*)` means `all`.
-In other words, NO filtering was applied.
+In other words, no filtering was applied.
 You could replace it with an expression that filters by additional metadata.
 - The `KNN` part of the query searches for the top 3 nearest neighbors.
 - The query vector must be passed in as the param `query_vector`.
 - The distance to the query vector is returned as `vector_score`.